superfly/docs/postgres/the-basics.html.md

 layout: framework_docs_overview
 toc: false
 order: 2
-redirect_from: /docs/reference/postgres-whats-next/
 ---

-Congrats!
-Your Postgres app is up and running on Fly.io.
-Now there are a few things you should know before moving forward.

 `fly pg create` helped you setup a PostgresSQL database cluster, but you can bring your own; this is an automated Postgres application.
 This is not a managed database.
 If Postgres crashes because it ran out of memory or disk space, you'll need to do a little work to get it back.